cloudify-examples/cloudify-environment-setup/README.md

   }
 }
 ```

-_Advice: Wait a couple minutes after the installation has succeeded to run the followsteps._

 _Note: In rare cases, the VM will not provision correctly and you may see this response to the ```cfy profiles use...``` command:_